 Usually, though, the unfalsifiable hypothesis is more complicated than that, and it usually involves some form of conspiracy theory.
 The 9/11 truthers and Obama birthers are fairly extreme examples, because no evidence can be shown to these people to change their minds.
 Anything that goes against their thesis is obviously part of the conspiracy.

 However, we also see it in more mainstream politics.
 People in the religious right like to appeal to religion--which is itself built upon an unfalsifiable hypothesis--to argue against abortion, stem-cell research, gay marriage, and any other political idea that is inconvenient to their spiritual beliefs.
 On the left, the biggest unfalsifiable hypothesis we see today comes in the form of anthropogenic global warming, the idea that the weather is going to change and it's all our fault.
+[NOTE: the writer's stance on this subject has changed significantly since the original writing of this article.]
 No matter what kind of weather we face, it somehow becomes evidence of global warming, even if that weather includes record snowfall.
 Granted, scientists and pundits do occasionally make falsifiable predictions about the effects of global warming, but whenever these predictions fail to come true, it means about as much to them as it would to a psychic like Sylvia Brown.
 They seem to forget that extraordinary claims require extraordinary evidence.

 Which brings me to an inevitable subset of the unfalsifiable hypothesis: special pleading.
 Special pleading is a form of argument that comes after the fact, specifically designed to explain away the speaker's own faulty argument.
 Believers in ghosts and psychics often argue that skeptics can't see ghosts or get accurate psychic predictions because their minds aren't open to it, for example, thereby explaining why skeptics always seem to remain skeptical.
 Global warming alarmists will dismiss low temperature readings with talk about "more extreme weather events" and global warming deniers will automatically dismiss evidence for the existence of global warming as part of the conspiracy.
 For a more concrete case in point, try quoting scripture to a religious righty about how you shouldn't lie with a woman on that time of the month and ask why they don't seem as concerned about that as they are the line about lying with a member of the same sex, and I guarantee that the next thing he or she says will be an example of special pleading.